 Although they have become inextricably linked in most people’s minds, fair trading and Fairtrade are not one and the same.
 While Fairtrade refers specifically to the labelling scheme overseen by Fairtrade International (and the individual country-based organisations that fall under its umbrella, like the Fairtrade Foundation in the UK), fairly traded refers to the overall movement to ensure that farmers and producers receive a fair price for their products.

 The concept of fair trade began in the mid-1900s.
 NGOs working to alleviate poverty in developing countries began to import craft items to sell in Europe and the USA.
 The first Fair Trade shops opened in the 1950s.
-They focused on giving a fair price to artisans for their craft items, with the aim of giving people in developing countries a viable path out of poverty.
-NGOs such as Oxfam and Traidcraft still play an important role in the fair trade movement, campaigning and raising awareness of the power of trade and market forces to alleviate poverty.
+They focused on providing a fair price to artisans for their craft items, with the aim of giving people in developing countries a viable path out of poverty.
+NGOs such as Oxfam and Traidcraft still play an important role in the fair trade movement, campaigning and raising awareness of the power of trade and market forces to help alleviate poverty.

 Fair trade might have started out focusing on craft items, but it was coffee that turned it into a global movement and led to the establishment of the Fairtrade labelling scheme.
 In 1989, coffee prices around the world crashed in response to a re-structuring of international trade regulations.
 This removed the existing International Coffee Agreement and allowed private traders to enter the sector.
-It was seriously bad news for coffee growers, who saw their livelihoods threatened as the price they could secure for their coffee beans dropped to rock bottom.
+It was seriously bad news for coffee growers, who saw their livelihoods threatened as the price they could secure for their coffee beans dropped to rock bottom levels.

 In response to the coffee crisis, a Dutch development agency called Solidaridad launched the first Fairtrade labelling scheme.
 Its coffee was marketed under the name Max Havelaar, after a fictional Dutch character, and reached the shelves of Dutch supermarkets in 1989.